ChrisBeeley/notebook/content/docs/analyst-skills/_index.md

 7.	better understanding of how patients flow through the system
 8.	new data and digital tools
 9.	patients and the public in using information

+### Domains

+As well as *dataset* type (acute, mental healthcare, etc.) there are domains of analytic task.
+The SAIU has been restructured to include the following interest groups:

+*	Demand and Capacity
+*	Population Health Management
+*	Health Inequalities
+*	Transformation and Efficiency
+*	Place based partnerships